Where to even begin. I guess with hello. It's nice to be back. Nice to be writing a Wiki Friday.

 He served in World War I and it is understood that Mordor is based on scenes from the trenches.

-He was very in Beowulf.
+He was very into Beowulf.

 In a letter, he said that the purpose of life is to know God and be moved to thanks.